BLWings51/DESD-Project/README.md

 ### 3. Changing .sh files from CRLF to LF (for windows user only)
-Sometimes when running the file there might be some errors like ```unable to run ./importDB.sh, file not found```.
+Sometimes when running the file there might be some errors like ```exec ./importDB.sh: no such file or directory```.

 ![image](https://github.com/user-attachments/assets/772fa24a-8e3d-403e-b2ae-2bb687eab8d7)